GeneMAP-Research/genemapimputationservice/README.md

 }
 ```

-The following tutorial will describe clearly how to use the nextflow.config file to run jobs
+The following tutorial will describe how to use the nextflow.config file to run jobs
 ---------
 A. PHASING WITHOUT REFERENCE (NO IMPUTATION)
-The parameters scope should look like this
+The parameter scope should look like this
 ```
 phase = true
 with_ref = false